 We are already clear that ethical marketing will bring a lot of advantages to your business strategy.
-But, what is "right" from what is "wrong"?
-Ethics is a philosophical, abstract concept.
+But, what is "right"? what is "wrong"?
+Ethics is a philosophical and abstract concept.
 How can we guide ourselves?
-To begin, we are going to define the practices to avoid.
+We are going to define the practices to avoid.

 Unethical marketing practices

 - Price discrimination.
-Strategy that consists of charging different prices for the same product based on certain customer attributes.
+It is a strategy that consists of charging different prices for the same product based on certain customer attributes.
 By the way, 69% of customers said that exaggerating or distorting the truth when selling is also unethical (Forbes).